royceness/openai-sydney-04-2026-hackathon-/README.md

 4. The built in realtime agent can answer many questions, and deeper analysis is sent to a Codex app server backend
 5. Answers to questions

+It includes a bunch of auto analysis by default to help you with your work.

 I built this to explore voice based agentic UIs, with the goal of demo-ing how this could potentially work as a feature of Codex itself.